mlpack/blog/doc/tutorials/Xiaohong2019Summary.md

 @page Xiaohong2019Summary Proximal Policy Optimization method - Summary
 @date 2019-08-23 10:30:09

-@section Xiaohong2019Summary for Proximal Policy Optimization method - Summary
+@section Xiaohong2019Summary Proximal Policy Optimization method - Summary

 Time flies, the summer is coming to end, we come to the final week of GSoC.